BlagovestPanayotov/git-testing/README.md

 This is the change I have made.

-change made from update branch
+change made from update2 branch